-High Power Rocketry (HPR) is a thrilling next step in the model rocketry experience that allows the opportunity to use more powerful (and diverse) motors (H – O class).
+High Power Rocketry (HPR) is a thrilling next step in the model rocketry experience that allows the opportunity to use more powerful (and diverse) motors.

-Because of the nature of HPR motors and the associated regulatory requirements, a certification must be completed for each HPR level before rocketeers are permitted to purchase (or use) HPR motors.
-In the U.S., two organizations oversee this process – the National Association of Rocketry (NAR) and the Tripoli Rocketry Association (TRA).
-Presently BARC offers Level 1 & 2 NAR High Power Rocketry (HPR) certifications.
-Certification requirements are explained in the following procedures – copies are NOT available at the launch site:
+Because of the nature of HPR motors and the associated regulatory requirements, rocketeers must complete a certification for each HPR level before they are permitted to use HPR motors.
+In the U.S. two organizations oversee this process – the National Association of Rocketry (NAR) and the Tripoli Rocketry Association (TRA).
+Presently BARC offers Level 1 & 2 NAR High Power Rocketry (HPR) certifications as explained below – copies are NOT available at the launch site:

 - Level 1: H – I impulse, & certain F & G, class motors Procedure; Application

 - Level 2: J – L impulse class motors

 - Level 3: M – O impulse class motors Procedure; Application

 Although BARC makes reasonable efforts to support these certifications, each applicant must do their part by being Prepared, Patient, and Mindful: